End-of-terrace stone cottage with a garden

 When could mortgage rates start to drop?

-A further cut to Base Rate has been forecasted by the end of the year.
-And by Autumn 2025, it could fall to about 3.5%, although this depends on what’s happening in the wider economy.
+It is widely expected that the Base Rate will be held at 4.75% in December, with more cuts forecast in 2025.
+By Autumn 2025, it could fall to about 4%, although this depends on what’s happening in the wider economy.

 But it’s difficult to predict when we could start to see more sizeable drops in mortgage rates, mostly because their movement is dependent on several factors.
 Including what happens with inflation, falling swap rates, and no unexpected shocks to the economy.